Agapanthus, aka lily of the Nile, provides a glorious display of color in borders and beds.

 With sky-blue flowers that rise a foot above yellowish-green, strap-shaped foliage that spreads up to a foot wide, ‘Neverland’ adds a low, textured border to your flowerbed.

-Find 2.5-quart potted plants from the Southern Living Plant Collection via the Home Depot.
+Find two-and-a-half-quart potted plants from the Southern Living Plant Collection via the Home Depot.

 20. Northern Star

 My area of Alaska is too cold for agapanthus, but if I could grow them in my garden, I’d plant ‘Northern Star.’
 This breathtaking cultivar boasts small, star-shaped flowers in the most gorgeous shade of azure.

 Blooming from mid- to late summer, ‘Northern Star’ looks radiant when planted next to helenium or bee balm.

 The stiff, pointed leaves are deciduous.
 ‘Northern Star’ is hardy to Zone 6 and grows up to three feet tall and two feet wide